c-zhong-ucl-ac-uk/realTRIPS/opportunities.md

 ### Join us!!!

+- Apply for a [UCL EPSRC DTP studentship](https://www.ucl.ac.uk/epsrc-doctoral-training/prospective-students/apply-ucl-epsrc-dtp-studentship) now!
+There is one project proposed by our group, which is about [mobility and energy](https://ucl-epsrc-dtp.github.io/2024-25-project-catalogue/projects/2228cd1256.html).
+Studentship is open to both home and international students.
+Application deadline: 13:00 UK time on **08 January 2024**.

-- We have no opening positions at the moment, but some may become available next year.
-Please keep an eye on our website and follow CASA twitter account.
+- We have no opening Research Fellow positions, but some may become available at this year's and next year's end.
+Please keep an eye on our website and follow the CASA Twitter account.

 - Postdocs or final-year PhD students with relevant backgrounds in urban mobility, transport planning/urban planning, spatial data science, and urban informatics are strongly encouraged to apply for fellowship schemes (e.g., MSCA Postdoctoral Fellowships, UKRC fellowships) with our support.

 - I am looking for 1-2 PhD students each year.
-If you’re interested, please send me an email with your **CV and research proposal**.
+If you’re interested, please email me your **CV and research proposal**.
 We welcome inquiries from excellent candidates wishing to pursue research that investigates (but not limited to):
-    - spatio-social inequality
+    - spatial-social inequality
     - spatial AI for urban mobility analysis
     - data-driven planning tools
     - urban simulation models